friflo/ECS-wiki/docs/query.md

 The `StructuralChangeException` is introduced **v3.1.0** and will be thrown when performing **structural changes** within a query loop.

 Performing structural changes within a query result in unexpected entity states without any notice.
-This behavior applies to all ECS implementation out there.
+This behavior applies to all ECS implementations out there.
 C#, C/C++, ...

 The result of this behavior are bugs which hard to find.
 The query causing the issue and the code point detecting the issue are often not colocated.